TheNoeTrevino/tremolo/README.md

 Music21 - Generate the midi and xml files as needed

-Django - Complementing the music21 library very well
+Django - Complementing the music21 library very well.
+Used for the music generations microservice.

-...planning on adding java for database interaction and user authentication, and keeping progress of user stats
+Go - sqlx for database interaction and mapping to structs, playground validator for validations.
+Used for the user tracking microservice